Omkar211202/Omkar_Notes/content/index.md

 Do try #Podcast

-This site will be updated on timely basis, so visit and share with friends.
+This site will be updated on a timely basis, so visit and share with friends.
 Thank You.